DigitalBrainProject/home/README.md

 ![DigitalBrainCoreGroup](DigitalBrainCore.jpg)

-## Priority Resarcg Themes
+## Priority Research Themes

-In addition, 97 projects for the priority research themes were accepted, with [16 projects on the Digital Brain](https://brainminds.jp/en/theme4).
+In addition, 97 projects for the priority research themes were accepted, with [16 PIs in Theme 4 on Digital Brain Development](https://brainminds.jp/en/theme4).

 * Yuji Ikegaya, University of Tokyo
 * Keiichi Kitajo, National Institute of Natural Sciences